umass-cs677-archives/lab-2-chung-and-russell/src/README.md

 # Server setup

 Our configuration requires the order server on elnux1, catalog server on elnux2, and frontend server on elnux3.
+This can be done manually:

+    ssh username@elnux1.cs.umass.edu
+    cd cs677/lab-2-chung-and-russell
+    python Order.py

+    ssh username@elnux2.cs.umass.edu
+    cd cs677/lab-2-chung-and-russell
+    python Catalog.py

+    ssh username@elnux3.cs.umass.edu
+    cd cs677/lab-2-chung-and-russell
+    python Frontend.py

-This can be done manually, but there is a shell script in this directory that will use ssh to setup all 3 concurrently:
+There is a shell script in this directory that will use ssh to setup all 3 concurrently:

     ./server_startup.sh [elnux username]